snowleopard/scenco/README.md

 http://www.eecs.berkeley.edu/~alanmi/abc/

 We use `ABC` either for the synthesis and mapping process.
-All the functionalities provided by `SCENCO`, can be used only when ABC is properly installed.
 Add the folder, where the binary is present, into the `PATH` variable of the system.
 Follow the following instructions depending on the OS that you use.

 ##### Linux & Mac OS X
 1) Refer to the following website for the download and compilation of the most up to date version of the tool: http://www.eecs.berkeley.edu/~alanmi/abc/